Responsible Business and Social Value

 Our achievements so far

-Aims to provide assistance and information to colleagues who experience short or long term disability or illness.
-It looks to influence policy and procedures, support managers and enable staff to carry out their jobs regardless of any impairment.
+Enable‘s vision is to support disabled colleagues, providing assistance and information to anyone experiencing short or long-term disability or illness.
+Members are involved in ensuring our policies and procedures comply with the law, as well as supporting managers and ensuring staff can carry out their jobs regardless of any impairment.

 Our updated Group Procurement policy commits to encouraging our supply chain to provide opportunities of employment, work experience, training, volunteering/ apprenticeship programmes or contributions to the Riverside Foundation.